Skip to content

 Teaching staff

-Your teaching is informed by the research and consultancy, and all of our course lecturers have a higher education teaching qualification or are Fellows of the Higher Education Academy.
-You can learn more about the staff by visiting our staff profiles.
+You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
+Teaching is informed by research and consultancy, and course lecturers on the course have a higher education teaching qualification or are Fellows of the Higher Education Academy.

 Assessment